- Substance control

 To provide full disclosure of the material content of all components of our products, we have introduced a Material Compliance Central.
 This database system generates the list of substances used in our products and enables us to ensure compliance with legal requirements as well as our commitments to phase out undesirable substances.
 Our suppliers are requested to submit full material contents for each component on the IPC 1752 form, an industry-standard template.

-During the development phase, all Sony Xperia™ mobile phones and accessories go through a thorough environmental screening.
+During the development phase, all Sony Xperia™ mobile phones, tablets and accessories go through a thorough environmental screening.
 The materials in our products are analysed by third-party laboratories to detect the presence of RoHS substances and substances that we have banned and restricted before they are released for production.

 Compilation of the material declaration and screening by the external laboratories are driven by Environmental Coordinators based in each Sony Mobile development unit around the world.
 Our Environmental Coordinators build good environmental practice into the design of our products from the start, and ensure that finished products meet our stringent environmental requirements.